The Rise in Legal Search on the Internet.

 2. Star Search – Over 150 sources of data exist.
 For example, databases, the internet, and local and national publications for legal trades.
 These all help to categorize attorneys possessing excellent credentials.
 But the sources they use online are not specified.
 United States News and World Report’s Best Law Firms, AVVO, or possibly even both, are used during selection.

 So these secret methods remain questionable.
 A conflict of interest could occur relatively quickly among employed lawyers researching candidates.
 For example, they may ‘locate’ a family member, a close friend, or a co-worker from their firm while looking for candidates.

 3. Informal Nominations – There is no weight given to open nominations during the rating process.
 However, clients, readers, and lawyers holding licenses in different states can nominate an attorney.
 The candidate pool is assessed further by Super Lawyers.
 Presumptively, ‘readers’ do not refer to other lawyers or peers.
 But until we know for sure, it would be a conflict for Super Lawyers to list participants of open nominations and not reveal ‘readers’ or how they qualify to nominate.

 Here are the pooled rating factors:

 Like the criteria used by Avvo, no revelation of the weight given to these indicators publicly exists.

-Out of all attorneys in a specific practice area, the candidates in the pool have the maximum number of points.
+Out of all attorneys in a specific practice area, the pool candidates have the maximum number of points.
 A ‘blue-ribbon panel’ then rates the lawyers.
-Attorneys are competing to be ‘Super Lawyers’ also determine candidate admissions.
+Attorneys compete to be ‘Super Lawyers’ and also determine candidate admissions.
 So it looks like a conflict of interest exists.
-For instance, it would be simple for a blue ribbon panelist to give high ratings to attorneys at their law firm.
+For instance, it would be simple for a blue ribbon panelist to give attorneys high ratings at their law firm.

 Lastly, the size of the firms where the poolees work separates them into categories.
 Candidates with the most points are selected as Super Lawyers.